Latin through Stories

 In Charlotte Mason’s schools, as in many European schools then and now, children learned multiple languages well because they didn’t drop one language when they started another.
 Children in Mason’s schools started with French or German in Kindergarten or even pre-school and then added Latin in 5th grade.
 Unfortunately, in US schools today, when a new language is started, the previous one is invariably dropped.
 Since we work with classical schools who all want Latin, it makes more sense to have them start Latin in an age-appropriate way, rather than suggesting that they do Spanish or French or German in the early years only to then drop that language.

 Moreover, the reason Charlotte Mason delayed Latin until 5th grade is because in her time there was the widespread idea that the main reason to teach Latin was to teach grammar.
 This was the predominant approach in the 1800s and 1900s; however, it is not the way Latin was approached in the many centuries before that, and it is not the way Latin is seen now by many people.
-An analytical approach is certainly not fit for children under 5th grade; a living approach works for any age, because it is the way children around the world acquire their own and second and third languages, There is no reason a child could not acquire Latin just like they would any other language.
+An analytical approach is certainly not fit for children under 5th grade; a living approach works for any age, because it is the way children around the world acquire their own, as well as second and third languages.
+There is no reason a child could not acquire Latin just like they would any other language.

 In the first few levels, our goal is to bring the Latin language into the child’s world, not vice versa.
 Using classic picture books that children are already familiar with in English helps tremendously with easy comprehensibility.
 Especially Eric Carle’s books are ideal for first year language classes for young children for various reasons: they are colorful, and the art usually appeals to kids, and they have simple and repetitive language yet still are engaging for young kids.
 They are really wonderful for creating syntax patterns in children’s brains.